Sean1510/ShareSheet2OCI/README.md

     Click Create Pre-Authenticated Request.

-    Name: Give it a name (in screenshot below I use "PAR-Uploader-iOS" or you can just keep the name given by OCI).
+    Name: Give your project a memorable identity.
+In the screenshot below, I used "PAR-Uploader-iOS," but feel free to use the default name provided by OCI if you prefer.

     Pre-Authenticated Request Target: